 Step 14: Choose IKEv2 under the Type of VPN.
 Under Data encryption, make sure to select Require encryption (disconnect if server declines).
 Under Authentication, select Use Extensive Authentication Protocol (EAP) and select Microsoft: Secured password EAP-MSCHAPv2.
 Click OK when done.

-Step 15: Click on the Wi-Fi or wired network symbol on the right-hand side of the Windows taskbar.
+Step 15: Click on the Wi-Fi or wired network symbol on the Windows taskbar’s right-hand side.
 At the top, you should see your VPN name.
 Click on it, and then select Connect.
 You’ll be asked for your username and password, and then you’re on your way to a more secure internet experience.

 How to set up a virtual private network on a Mac

 Setting up a VPN connection on MacOS is very similar to the process on Windows.
 You’ll want to have your username, password, server address, and certificates ready if you’re using an IKEv2 to login.